 Values of vintage cast iron are based primarily on three things: rarity, intactness, and collector interest, each dependent upon the others.
 A rare but damaged piece holds little value.
 An intact but common piece is also worth little.
 And a piece collectors find uninteresting will not sell for much, regardless of how infrequently seen or its condition.

 Many people think cast iron is indestructible-- it is not.
 The properties that make cast iron hard also make it brittle, just like the properties of glass.
+If subjected to sufficient impact, it will not bend, but instead shatter.
 It is therefore extremely important that cast iron be packaged in such a way that insures its best chances for surviving the rigors of shipping.

 In no case is an envelope acceptable-- padded, priority mail, or otherwise-- and no matter how small or flat the piece.
 And, although they have in many ways been a boon to eBay shipping, the USPS Priority Mail Flat Rate boxes are very often poorly suited to the shipment of vintage cast iron.

 Crumpled newspaper, tightly packed, and bubble wrap are preferred packaging materials; styrofoam peanuts or other loose media that may allow the item to move around inside the box during shipping are not.
 And, while the contents of your paper shredder bin may seem like a perfect opportunity to recycle, unless very tightly packed, it is quite ineffective, not to mention a huge mess upon unpacking, in any case.

 The piece itself should be wrapped in multiple layers of bubble wrap first, and the bubble wrap secured with tape.
 Special attention should be paid to protruding parts like handles, which should be wrapped as well.